Who We Are

 C. Nicholas Cuneo, MD, MPH

-Co-Founder and Medical Director
+Co-Founder and Executive Director

 Dr. C. Nicholas (Nick) Cuneo is an Assistant Professor of Pediatrics and Medicine at the Johns Hopkins University School of Medicine with a joint appointment at the Johns Hopkins Bloomberg School of Public Health, where he is affiliated with the Center for Public Health and Human Rights and the Center for Humanitarian Health.
 In addition to his work as the co-founding Medical Director of the HEAL Collaborative, Dr. Cuneo works as an academic hospitalist for children and adults at Johns Hopkins Hospital and provides full-spectrum pediatric care at Johns Hopkins Bayview Medical Center.
 He currently serves as co-lead of the national Asylum Medicine Training Initiative.